amyasnikov/dimi/docs/index.md

 ## Installation and Getting Started

-To install the library issue
+To install the library issue the following:

 ```
 pip install dimi